 Telehealth has been building momentum for several years, connecting patients to vital healthcare services through video conferencing, remote monitoring, and more.

-In a matter of months, however, the use of telehealth services has skyrocketed.
+In a matter of months, the use of telehealth services has skyrocketed.
 Driven by the COVID-19 pandemic and spurred by the imperative to keep patients away from crowded medical facilities, healthcare providers are increasingly rolling out telemedicine programs.
 In March 2020 alone, the Cleveland Clinic logged more than 60,000 telehealth visits, compared to a typical month which would average 3,400 virtual visits.
+Telehealth claim lines jumped 3,060 percent from October 2019 to October 2020, according to the healthcare research organization Fair Health.

-Recent actions by Congress and the Department of Health and Human Services (HHS) are also encouraging greater access to telehealth services.
-As a result, a number of states are implementing new telehealth rules and requirements, with others likely to follow.
+Actions by Congress and the Department of Health and Human Services (HHS) are also encouraging greater access to telehealth services.
+As a result, a number of states have or are in the process of implementing new telehealth rules and requirements.

 In this article we explore important licensing and other compliance considerations for healthcare professionals as they adopt and participate in telehealth programs.